ooichianni/Intel_SD_Training/Readme_sd_training.md

 (iii)Has ability to perform DFT scan stich
 (iv)Can handle huge designs with extreme complexity and provide very good QoR(Quality of result)

-2. Common terminologies associated with DC
+2.Common terminologies associated with DC
 (i)Synopsys Design Constraints (SDC): There a re the design constraints which are supplied to DV to enable appropriate optimization suitable for achieving the best implementation
  ->SDC is industry standard which used across Electronic Design Automation(EDA) implementation tools -Cadence,Synopsys,…
  ->Electronic Design Automation (EDA) refers to a category of software tools used in a workflow to design electronic systems such as semiconductors, integrated   circuits, and printed circuit boards